About Status of Residence

 Jurisdictional Areas: Kanagawa

-Office hours: 9:00 to 12:00, and 13:00 to 15:00 (except for Saturdays, Sundays and national holidays)
+Office hours: 9:00 to 16:00 (except for Saturdays, Sundays and national holidays)

-[Aomori Branch Office, Sendai Regional Immigration Bureau]
+[Aomori Branch Office, Sendai Regional Immigration Services Bureau]

 030-0861, Aomori Second Joint Government Bldg., 1-3-5 Nagashima, Aomori City, Aomori Pref.